- Jojoba oil is commonly found in skin care products due to its many beneficial qualities

-Jojoba oil is commonly found in over-the-counter skin care product formulations.
-Most often, it is a featured ingredient in moisturizers and cleansers.
+Jojoba oil is commonly found in OTC skin care product formulations, most often as a featured ingredient in moisturizers and cleansers.
 In one study, jojoba oil and glycerol were found to be an effective combination for moisturizing skin.

 Other Benefits of Jojoba Oil